Shreeyansh14/Spam-Detection/README.md

-# Detecting Spam Using Natural Language Processing
+# Detecting SMS Spam Using Natural Language Processing

 ## Introduction
 This is a Spam Classifier web application built using Flask. <br>